zalenix/portaldocs/portal-sdk/templates/design-patterns-page-filtering.md

 </div>
 Wrapping behavior

-The single line of controls will wrap one control at a time, as needed
+The single line of controls will wrap one control at a time.
 <div style="max-width:600px">
 <img alttext="Time range" src="../media/design-patterns-page-filtering/anatomy-page-wrap-1.PNG"  />
 </div>